-This review focussed on live C. aspersum, with risk management measures proposed for the importation of foundation breed-stock for snail farms in Australia.
-In accordance with the Biosecurity Act 2015, these measures will reduce biosecurity risk to a very low level, but not to zero.
+This review focussed on live C. aspersum, with risk management measures proposed for the importation of both foundation adult breed-stock and hatchling snails.
+In accordance with the Biosecurity Act 2015, the measures for each will reduce biosecurity risk to a very low level, but not to zero.
 The measures will also seek to ensure that the correct species of snail is imported, thus mitigating any unassessed invasive potential.
-The measures include that: